-NON-COMPLIANT REQUIREMENT REQUIRED PROPOSED repead new dwelling provides nume The front façade of the proposed new dwelling provides numerous elements of articulation that contribute to the amenity and surveillance of the streetscape.
+NON-COMPLIANT REQUIREMENTS REQUIREMENTS REQUIRED PROPOSED

+The front façade of the proposed new dwelling provides numerous elements of articulation that contribute to the amenity and surveillance of the streetscape.
 This is consistent with the performance criteria of the Residential Design Elements Policy whereby variations to upper floor setbacks can be supported provided appropriate articulation is provided which ensures the dwelling has a moderate impact on the streetscape.

+In addition, the Matlock Street streetscape contains a diverse range of traditional and contemporary dwellings.
+Therefore, the street setbacks proposed on the ground and upper floors are supported.

+Buildings setback from the boundary: Ground Floor

+nom the boundary.
+Rear (West) - 1.5 metres 1 metre

+Upper Floor

+Side (North) - 3.1 metres 1.8 metres

+Rear (West) - 2.7 metres 1 metre

+Supported - These setbacks to the western boundary are considered to have no undue impact on the amenity of any adjoining property, namely the Mount Hawthorn Primary School, who have not objected the application.

+In addition, the upper floor setback to the northern boundary has no undue amenity impact issues and no objection was received from the directly affected neighbour.

+Building Articulation: Any portion of wall greater than 9 Side (North) - 12 metres in

+metres in length on the upper floor length and two (2) minor

+is required to incorporate horizontal opening windows.

+and vertical articulation.

+Rear (West) - 10 metres in

+length and two (2) windows

+proposed.

-Street streetscape contains a diver Therefore, the street setbacks propose Buildings setback from the boundary: Ground Floor Rear (West) - 1.5 metres 1 metre Upper Floor Side (North) - 3.1 metres 1.8 metres Rear (West) - 2.7 metres Officer Comments: 1 metre analdarad ta baya na yadya backs to the western boundary are co of any adjoining property, namely th ected the application. or setback to the northern boundary have a set boundary have a secured from the directly affected r Building Articulation: Any portion of wall greater than 9 metres in length on the upper floor is required to incorporate horizontal and vertical articulation.
-Side (North) - 12 metres in length and two (2) minor opening windows.
-Rear (West) - 10 metres in length and two (2) windows proposed.
-Officer Comments: Not Supported - The two-storey parapet walls propose a bulk and scale impact on the existing single-storey dwelling on the subject site as well as to the Mount Hawthorn Primary School.
+Not Supported - The two-storey parapet walls propose a bulk and scale impact on the existing single-storey dwelling on the subject site as well as to the Mount Hawthorn Primary School.
 While the owner of the existing dwelling at No. 99 Matlock Street is the same owner of the proposed new dwelling on the same site, a condition is proposed to ensure that two (2) significant design features are proposed on the upper floor portions of these walls to ensure it softens the visual appearance when the walls are viewed from the existing dwelling on-site, as well as from the Mount Hawthorn Primary School.

-Outdoor Living Areas: New Grouped Dwelling Minimum outdoor living area of 24 square metres.
+Outdoor Living Areas: New Grouped Dwelling

+Minimum outdoor living area of 24 square metres.
 Outdoor living area of 23.1 square metres.

-Existing Single House Outdoor living area to be behind the front setback line.
+Existing Single House

+Outdoor living area to be behind the front setback line.
 Outdoor living area in front setback area.

+Officer Comments:

-Officer Comments: Supported - Under the Acceptable Development criteria of the R-Codes for 'Outdoor Living Areas', the proposed area for the new grouped dwelling is only non-compliant in regards to not being the required 24 square metres.
+Supported - Under the Acceptable Development criteria of the R-Codes for 'Outdoor Living Areas', the proposed area for the new grouped dwelling is only non-compliant in regards to not being the required 24 square metres.
 However, given that it is only a minor variation and there is additional open area directly adjoining the courtyard, this variation has been supported.

-NON-COMPLIANT REQUIREMENTS

-REQUIREMENTS REQUIRED PROPOSED

-In respect of the existing single houses' outdoor living area, it is not considered to have an undue impact on the streetscape or the amenity of the area given that it is open to winter sun by taking advantage of the northern aspect of the site.

-Retaining Walls: Filling behind the street setback line and within 1 metre of a common boundary does not exceed 500 millimetres above the natural ground level.
+NON-COMPLIANT REQUIREMENT S REQUIREMENTS REQUIRED PROPOSED In respect of the existing single houses' outdoor living area, it is s not considered to have an undue impact on the street etscape or the amenity of the area give n that it is open to winter sun e northern aspect of the site. • • Retaining Walls: Filling behind the street setback line and within 1 metre of a common boundary does not exceed 500 millimetres above the natural ground level.
 Filling between the building line and street boundary does not exceed 500 millimetres.
-On the southern boundary, a retaining wall to a maximum height of 1 metre above natural ground level is proposed.

-Officer Comments:

 Supported - It is considered no undue impact on the amenity of the directly adjoining residential property will result, who did not object to the application.

 The above Officer Comments are provided pursuant to Clause 38(5) of Town Planning Scheme No. 1.